Yepez1997/CKADKubernetes/README.md

 # WK 8 (Exam week)

-### General Concepts I feel comfortable with and using in a cluster ...
+### General Concepts I feel comfortable with using in a cluster ...
 - [x] Pod Design
 - [x] Labels, and Annotations
 - [x] ConfigMaps, Secrets